Last updated on July 1st, 2023 at 07:43 pm

 - Yom Kippur is on the ninth day (of the seventh month).
 (Leviticus 23:32).
 This is the only one of God’s annual feast days of worship that requires believers to fast for a day,

 - The first war recorded in the Bible involved four kings opposing five kings, for a total of nine kings.
-(Gen. 14)
+(Gen. 14) (Number 9)

 - In the old testament, there are nine people recorded as having leprosy (Moses, Miriam, Naaman, Gehazi, King Azariah and the four lepers of Samaria found in 2 Kings 7:3).

 - The final king of (the divided kingdom of) Israel before the kingdom fell to the Assyrians in 723 B.C. was Hoshea, who reigned for just nine years.
-(2 Kings 17)
+(2 Kings 17) The kingdom fell and was lost at this point.

 - Jesus Christ told a parable about leaving the 99 sheep to go after one.
 (Mt.
 18:12)